LJLJ9/mscproject/experiment_2_ii.md

 Each Reference audio provides an example rendition using a ground truth mel-spectrogram for synthesis.
 <br>
 Multiple renditions of each utterance are provided under the sampling approaches discussed in the report.
-<br> We also include a rendition from a deterministic AFP for comparison.
+We also include a rendition from a deterministic AFP for comparison.
 ### Example 6

 Reference: